 Different files can be uploaded on the card (like images and videos in several formats).
 The documents you attach to a card remain linked to it throughout the whole process.
 To create attachment fields on the pipe, just go to the card or phase settings.
 Keep in mind that the maximum size is 512 MB and the file name can’t have any special character.

 Automations allow users to set rules and events that trigger specific actions in the processes, eliminating manual work.
 There are different automations and combinations to make, regardless of the process type.
 This way, it’s possible to establish faster and error-proof workflows.
 All actions performed by automations will be registered in the card history with the pipebot’s name next to it (our personal robot at Pipefy).

 Customized and predefined messages that you can create to send manually or through automations as body texts of emails.
 It’s an excellent tool for those that want to save time and need to have a standardized message with common replies.
 With the help of dynamic fields, it’s possible to configure fields that fill according to your choices, like an email template.

-A card is one of the main elements of Pipefy and it can represent different types of information according to your process.
-Cards can stand for requests, leads, orders, products, tickets, tasks and so on.
+A card is one of the main elements of Pipefy and it represents different types of information according to your process.
+Cards stand for requests, leads, orders, products, tickets, tasks and whatever makes sense for your process.
 They gather the pieces of information to guide the process, moving through the phases until the end of the activity.

 Card ID (field)

 The card’s number is automatically generated when the card is created.
 It’s the card’s unique ID, it can represent a request number, a ticket number, an order number and so on (depending on your type of process).

 Also known as checklists, the checkbox is a multiple options field within the card phases.
 It’s possible to create a field with several options that can be selected simultaneously, placed horizontally or vertically in the card structure.